Project Runway Canada season 2: Episode 2: Claim to Fame

 The eleven remaining designers were charged with making a glamorous dress for a night out for Elisha Cuthbert, who would wear the winning look.
 Brandon had trouble coming up with a concrete idea, leading to his apparent plagiarism of Margarita's design.
 Margarita had trouble with her complicated design when the fabric stretched after being sewn.
 The two of them landed in the bottom two, she for her cheap look and he for his extremely short, figure-skater costume.
-Adejoke and Jeff were also criticised for their outfits as well, she for taken advantage of her immunity and he for poor fit and sad colour.
+Adejoke and Jeff were also criticised for their outfits as well, she for taking advantage of her immunity and he for poor fit and sad colour.
 While Jason and Sunny were praised for their dresses and Elisha mentioned that she would wear both of them.
 Margarita was eliminated after Shawn Hewson turned to Elisha Cuthbert and told her he hoped she would never wear her dress.